RoboticCheese/gimp-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X, Windows, Debian/Ubuntu, and FreeBSD, and the various RHEL variants.
-It uses the dmg, windows, apt, and freebsd community cookbooks, respectively, for these platforms.
+This cookbook currently supports OS X, Windows, Debian/Ubuntu, FreeBSD, the assorted RHEL variants, and OpenSUSE.
+It uses the dmg, windows, apt, freebsd, and zypper community cookbooks to enable that platform support.

 Usage
 =====